Home » Recipe Index » Asian Dessert Recipes – Easy Traditional & Modern Sweets » Hokkaido Cheese Tart Recipe (Creamy Japanese Baked Cheese Tart)

 Instructions

-• In a separate bowl, put in cream cheese, mascarpone cheese, cream and butter together.
-Whisk until soft and well blended.
-Add sugar and vanilla extract.
-Mix well.
-Add egg yolk, milk, and lemon juice.
+• In a bowl, whisk cream cheese, mascarpone, heavy cream, and butter until smooth.
+Add sugar and vanilla and mix well.
+Whisk in egg yolk, milk, and lemon juice.

 Video